Could Ajijic Mexico be the best place for retirees to live?

 How to get to Ajijic

-The nearest airport is Guadalajara.
+The nearest airport is Guadalajara, 38 km away.

 Flight Deals

-Bus travel is excellent in Mexico.
-For bus schedules and ticket prices click here.
+For bus schedules and ticket prices, click here.

 Do You Need a Visa for Mexico?